 That was the winter of 1999 and they started out with only three volunteers working out of their homes in the Grande Prairie region.
 They had 10 months to prepare for the first group of retired racing Greyhounds that were scheduled to come off the track in September, 2000.
 They had to raise funds for upcoming veterinary care, find a place to kennel the Greyhounds until homes could be found, start promoting Greyhounds and the adoption process, arrange for food sponsors, veterinary care and many other things.
 The mission was simply to provide rescue and adoption services for retired racing Greyhounds in northwest Canada, but since then NCGL has grown to larger numbers and we now have volunteers throughout Alberta, British Columbia and Washington State.

 NCGL’s mission grew to encompass, not only retired racing Greyhounds from the track in Alberta, Canada but to include any retired racing Greyhounds in need of a home and any sighthound or sighthound cross that needs help.
 NCGL rescues strays and takes in pet Greyhounds from owners who can no longer care for them.
 NCGL has also been designated as a Charitable Organization by the Government of Canada.

-While our headquarters are in Delta, British Columbia, Canada we aim to ‘race’ our way into all of the northwest.
 All our staff are volunteers and all contributions ‘go to the dogs.’